Abhilekhgautam/Abhilekhgautam/README.md

-Beside programming I like reading books (Currently reading the *The Dragon Book*) I have found my interest in technical writing as well, I have written more than a dozeb article related to computer programming that are published online.
+Beside programming I like reading books (Currently reading the *The Dragon Book*) I have found my interest in technical writing as well, I have written more than a dozen article related to computer programming that are published online.

 <!---
 Abhilekhgautam/Abhilekhgautam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.